 Grades K through 8

 Recognizing that regular school attendance is the foundation for learning, a student at MIS who is absent more than 20 days each year may not be eligible for re-enrollment or promotion to the next grade and shall be referred to the Head of School for possible retention.

 If the Head of School determines non-re-enrollment or retention is necessary based on attendance, the parent/guardian will be notified in writing.
 The parent/guardian will have five days to appeal the decision.
 Written documentation must be provided to the Head of School and must be based on appropriate reasons for the absences and completion of make-up work.

 For the purpose of re-enrollment, promotion or retention, five tardies and/or early dismissals equal one day’s absence.

 Occasionally families wish to take their child(ren) out of school for part of a school year due to travel plans, sabbaticals, etc. MIS believes that such temporary absences, especially when involving international experience, are consistent with the School’s mission.
 Such arrangements do, however, place a special burden on MIS, as the school plans, staffs, and budgets for a certain number of students for the full school year.
 As such, in order to qualify for prorated tuition, a temporary absence must be 60 or more class days in length.
 For help determining the number of class days affected by a planned absence, please contact the business office.
 In the event an absence qualifies for prorated tuition, the following guidelines will be used to determine the tuition amount:

-If a family notifies the School of the planned leave of absence:
+If a family notifies the School in writing (using this request form) of the planned leave of absence: